Getting a Joint Mortgage when One Has Bad Credit

 Getting a joint mortgage when both applicants have bad credit

-If applying for a joint mortgage and both applicants have bad credit records as we have looked at previously, the lender will want to make a full assessment of the individual’s circumstances.
+If you’re applying for a joint mortgage and both applicants have bad credit records the lender will want to make a full assessment of the individual’s circumstances.
 Here they will look at the ‘worst case scenario’ when making a decision to lend but will add up all adverse credit events for the case to ensure that as a whole, it meets their policy.

-For example, if applicant one has had some late payments and applicant two has had a county court judgement registered against them, then the lender will assess the case and apply their underwriting criteria based on BOTH of the adverse credit events on the case.
+For example, if applicant one has had some late payments and applicant two has had a CCJt registered against them, then the lender will assess the case and apply their underwriting criteria based on BOTH of the adverse credit events on the case.
 If they accept the CCJ but not the late payments as they were too recent, then the case would be declined.

 Sometimes known as a credit check this is where a lender will look at your credit report to find out about your credit history.
 There are typically two types of credit searches that lenders use.
 These are called ‘soft search’ and ‘hard search’.